Evelyn For Florida Governor 2026

 Evelyn is a long-time registered Independent voter.

-On August 11, 2024 she officially applied to change her political affiliation to the Democratic Party.
+- August 11, 2024 she officially applied to change her political affiliation to the Democratic Party.

 Honoring Blue